pmagwene/Bio313/README.md

 # Getting started

 You can get started by installing the software tools, familiarizing yourself with the command-line, and configuring your computing environment.
 Links and instructions can be found on the [Course Tools](https://github.com/pmagwene/Bio313/tree/master/course-tools) page.

-# Wiki

-The [Bio 313 Wiki](https://github.com/pmagwene/Bio313/wiki) is hosted on GitHub.

 # License